Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 Your tactics of dealing with spellcasters are improved further

-***Level 3 Spells.*** You learn the *Counterspell* and *Dispel Magic* spells.
+***Level 3 Spells.*** You learn the *[:spell-level-3: Counterspell]* and *[:spell-level-3: Dispel Magic]* spells.

-***Spellbane.*** When you cast *Dispel Magic* and you need to make a spellcasting ability check to determine the result, you can treat a roll of 9 or lower as a 10.
-When you cast *Counterspell*, your target has :d20-disadv: **Disadvantage** on the :d20-save: saving throw.
+***Spellbane.*** When you cast *[:spell-level-3: Dispel Magic]* and you need to make a spellcasting ability check to determine the result, you can treat a roll of 9 or lower as a 10.
+When you cast *[:spell-level-3: Counterspell]*, your target has :d20-disadv: **Disadvantage** on the :d20-save: saving throw.

+[:spell-level-3: Counterspell]: ../../spells/description/core/level-3.md#counterspell
+[:spell-level-3: Dispel Magic]: ../../spells/description/core/level-3.md#dispel-magic

 ---

 ### Spellbreaker IV

-**Prerequisite:** Level 11+ Ranger, [Spellbreaker III]
+**Prerequisite:** Level 15+ Ranger, [Spellbreaker III]

 You reach the pinacle of dealing with those who dare uses magic.

-***Reflect Spell.*** You can cast :spell-level-1: *Absorb Elements* at will.
-After you cast :spell-level-1: *Absorb Elements*, if your next weapon attack—melee or ranged—is against the creature whose spell or damage you absorbed, the bonus damage from *Absorb Elements* is treated as its maximum possible amount.
+***Reflect Spell.*** You can cast *[:spell-level-1: Absorb Elements]* at will.
+After you cast the spell, if your next weapon attack—melee or ranged—is against the creature whose spell or damage you absorbed, the bonus damage from the spell is treated as its maximum possible amount.

+[:spell-level-1: Absorb Elements]: ../../spells/description/core/level-1.md#absorb-elements

 ---